Art Bag Project

 Our Art Bags

-The Art Bag Project, now in its second year, is a collaborative initiative from Macmillan Cancer Support, Peace Hospice Care and The Hospice of St Francis designed to promote the sense of wellbeing that is generated through taking part in a creative activity.
+The Art Bag Project, now in its fourth year, is a collaborative initiative from Macmillan Cancer Support, Peace Hospice Care and The Hospice of St Francis designed to promote the sense of wellbeing that is generated through taking part in a creative activity.

 Each Art Bag is filled with a simple creative activity providing participants with the tools needed to create, contemplate and connect.
-Last year’s Art Bags contained a weaving activity and many of the woven creations were exhibited at Watford Museum’s space2gallery.

-A special animation film was created with the help of animator Kim Noce, featuring more than 100 soap carvings created by people affected by life-limiting illness.
+A special animation film was created with the help of animator Kim Noce featuring more than 100 soap carvings created by people affected by life-limiting illness.

-Annalise Ashwell, Macmillan Wellbeing and Therapeutic Coordinator, said: “The simple act of taking some time to focus on a creative activity can help to promote wellbeing and relaxation and build resilience when coping with a serious illness.
+Annalie Ashwell, Macmillan Wellbeing and Therapeutic Coordinator, said: “The simple act of taking some time to focus on a creative activity can help to promote wellbeing and relaxation and build resilience when coping with a serious illness.
 It provides a way for people to express themselves, as well as giving carvers and carers, personal artwork to cherish."